janlelis/relaxed.ruby.style/README.md

 Always use `while !condition` for complex conditions with negations.
 For simple conditions, it's also OK to use `until condition`.

+### Style/ParallelAssignment

+Parallel assignment can sometimes express the intented logic better than sequential assignment.
+It is also [faster](https://github.com/JuanitoFatas/fast-ruby#parallel-assignment-vs-sequential-assignment-code).

 ### Style/PercentLiteralDelimiters